arnabganguly/HDInsightESPLab/HDInsightESP.md

 2. In the **Security + networking** blade and on the *Enterprise Security Package* option choose *Enabled*.
 HDInsight automatically recognizes the  domain and populates the users and groups that we had created earlier in section 1.5.
 Populate the fields in the blade as described below.
- - *Cluster Admin*: Select the Cluster admin user from the users available in Azure.
-For this lab select user created for you
+ - **Cluster Admin**: *Select the Cluster admin user from the users available in Azure.
+For this lab select user created for you*

- - *Cluster access group*: Choose the Azure Active Directory group that would have access to the cluster.
+ - **Cluster access group**: *Choose the Azure Active Directory group that would have access to the cluster.
 User's assigned to this group will inherit the role assigned to the group.
-For this lab select the group created for you
+For this lab select the group created for you*

- - *LDAPS URL* :   Leave it at default
+ - **LDAPS URL** :   *Leave it at default*
- - *Virtual Network*: Select the VNet provided to you
+ - Virtual Network: Select the VNet provided to you
  - *Subnet*: default
  - *User-assigned managed Identity*: Use the AAD-DS Managed Identity provided to you